• Home

 Oktoberfest in May?
 Yep!

 Big Bear Lake Maifest is the little sister to Big Bear Lake Oktoberfest.
 The organizers of Big Bear Lake Oktoberfest conceived this novel idea when they learned about numerous celebrations that occur every spring throughout Germany called Maifest.
 These traditional German festivals date back to the 18th century.
 This is when villagers and townspeople celebrated the end of winter and the arrival of springtime.
 This winter, Big Bear enjoyed its best season in years with more than 80 inches of snow, and now it’s ready to welcome a long-awaited spring with open arms.
-In doing so, Big Bear’s Maifest will deliver a scaled-down version of Oktoberfest to revelers Saturday, May 21 and Memorial Day Weekend, May 28 & 29.
+In doing so, Big Bear’s Maifest will deliver a scaled-down version of Oktoberfest to revelers Saturday, May 17 and Memorial Day Weekend, May 24 & 25, as well as Saturday, May 31.
 While Big Bear Lake Maifest is on a much smaller scale than her big sister Oktoberfest, there is one thing for certain and that is Maifest packs a big punch!

 UNIQUE TO BIG BEAR LAKE MAIFEST: